Enjoy The Full Experience

 - 2. Concepts: Possible knowledge: for human higher-animals, only.

-- 3. Percept Range: From an individual mind’s all-inclusive isolation to its potential turbo-charging from civilizations’ rich intellectual legacies.
+- 3. Percept Range: From an individual human mind’s all-inclusive isolation to its potential turbo-charging from civilizations’ rich intellectual legacies.

 - 5. Progression: A brief integration of the preceding rational principles with important rational progressions: the genesis of rational knowledge.

 - 6. Validity: The roots of valid concepts reside exclusively within rationally observable, non-contradictory reality.

 - 7. Just Knowing: By spewing turbulent clouds of smoke and fog, memory factories subtly fuel alleged forms of “just knowing”.

 - 8. Language: Language is primarily a tool of reason, only secondarily of communication.